Odinodin/odinodinstatic/resources/posts/2015-07-14-react-hover.md

-:title React style that hover
+:title React styles that hover
 :published 2015-07-14
 :dek How to enable hovering using inline styles
 :body